whoschek/bzfs/README.md

 **--ssh-dst-private-key** *FILE*

-*  Path to SSH private key file on local host to connect to destination (optional); will be passed into ssh -i CLI. default:
+*  Path to SSH private key file on local host to connect to dst (optional); will be passed into ssh -i CLI. default:
     $HOME/.ssh/id_rsa